cjm715/mgym/README.md

 Conversely, the environment must know which agents are performing actions.
 Therefore this must be communicated in the action passed to the environment.
 The form of the API used for passing this information depends on the type of game.
 The two types are

-* one-at-a-time play (like TicTacToe, Chess, Go, etc) or
+* one-at-a-time play (like TicTacToe, Chess, Go, Monopoly, etc) or
 * simultaneous play (like Soccer, Basketball, etc).

 In the TicTacToe example above, this is an instance of one-at-a-time play.
 The `fullobs` is